 Costumes: Daniel Trento

-Puppeteers makers: Delphine Bardot, Lucie Cunnigham & Santiago Moreno
+Puppeteers makers: Delphine Bardot, Lucie Cunningham & Santiago Moreno

 Stage design: Delphine Bardot, Carole Nobiron, Daniel Trento

 Co-production: La Manufacture, Nancy National Drama Center ; CCAM, Vandœuvre National Theatre ; La Méridienne, Lunéville publicly founded theatre ; Transversales, Verdun publicly founded theatre ; Le Sablier, Ifs and Dives-sur-Mer national puppet center (in preparation) ; La Machinerie, Homécourt Scene of national interest (undergoing accreditation).

 This project is supported by the City of Nancy.